Chicago Transit Authority (CTA) Buses and Trains

 The University operates daytime and nighttime shuttles around campus and Hyde Park.
 These shuttles are free with your University ID.

-You may park at any time along 60th Street or along the Midway Plaisance, but these spots fill up very early in the morning and are not a reliable source of parking.
+Students may park at any time along 60th Street or along the Midway Plaisance, but these spots fill up very early in the morning and are not a reliable source of parking.
 Obey posted signs for street cleaning or repair and snow removal.

 For information on parking in campus lots or obtaining a permit, visit the University parking website.

-- UChicago campus map
+- UChicago campus map (ncludes information on parking and accessibility)

 - Real-time bus map for campus shuttle and CTA buses through TransLōc